nwb-extensions/ndx-template/README.md

 ## Running tests with breakpoint debugging

-By default, the project is configured NOT to run code coverage as part of the tests.
-Code coverage reporting is useful to help with creation of tests and report test coverage.
+By default, to aid with debugging, the project is configured NOT to run code coverage as part of the tests.
+Code coverage testing is useful to help with creation of tests and report test coverage.
 However, with this option enabled, breakpoints for debugging with pdb are being ignored.
 To enable this option for code coverage reporting, uncomment out the following line in your `pyproject.toml`:

 https://github.com/nwb-extensions/ndx-template/blob/11ae225b3fd3934fa3c56e6e7b563081793b3b43/%7B%7B%20cookiecutter.namespace%20%7D%7D/pyproject.toml#L82-L83